-The Six Sigma Racial Equity Institute™ is an innovative leadership program designed to upskill Black Women to be complex problem solvers.
-This upskilling Initiative is building a talent pipeline of Black Women through accredited Six Sigma Green Belt training and certification.
+The Six Sigma Racial Equity Institute™ is an innovative leadership program designed to upskill Black Women and Black Latina to be complex problem solvers.
+This upskilling Initiative is building a talent pipeline of Black Women and Black Latina through accredited Six Sigma Green Belt training and certification.
 The cornerstone of this Initiative is an equity project that impacts the Black community in Marion County.
 Each participant’s project creates a community of stakeholders, funders, participants, and coaches who are benefiting while giving back.
 Projects focus on education, workforce, and other critical areas.

 FOUNDER & CEO

 Joy E. Mason is a Certified Six Sigma Black Belt with over 25 years of experience in pharmaceutical manufacturing, laboratory operations, and risk assessment, with an emphasis on business processes and quality systems.
 Joy has managed international projects and effectively delivered results using six sigma methodologies for both public and private sectors.

 As an internal consultant for a Fortune 200 company, Joy consistently created strategies and implementation plans to help clients meet new regulatory requirements.
 As an entrepreneur, Joy has helped clients dramatically improve their bottom line by applying her problem-solving techniques.
 Her strategies and techniques are proven to resolve process problems, evaluate risk, and save costs.
 She is known for her unwavering optimism and her unique ability to create a collaborative environment for diverse stakeholders to get things done.

 WHO WE ARE

 Six Sigma Racial Equity Institute Inc was founded by Joy E. Mason, President and Founder of Optimist Business Solutions, LLC ("Optimist").
 Optimist is a firm that works with leaders to achieve better outcomes by applying process improvement, change management and Six Sigma strategies.